 - Videos or other lecture types

-The course needs to meet our detailed list of policy review guidelines in order to be available in the marketplace.
-If we find that a course in the marketplace does not meet our policy review guidelines, we reserve the right to re-review the course.
+The course needs to meet our detailed list of quality review guidelines in order to be available in the marketplace.
+If we find that a course in the marketplace does not meet our quality review guidelines, we reserve the right to re-review the course.

 You may add multiple instructors to a course when they help create, develop, teach or manage the course.
 It is not an option that should be used simply to augment marketing capabilities and reach more students.
 For detailed guidelines on when to add other instructors to your course, click here.